spryker/spryker-docs/docs/scos/user/intro-to-spryker/releases/release-notes/security-release-notes-202403.0.md

 template: concept-topic-template
 ---

 The following information pertains to security-related issues that have been recently resolved.
-All issues are listed by description and affected modules.

-If you need any additional support with this content, [contact our support](https://support.spryker.com/).
-If you found a new security vulnerability, inform us through [security@spryker.com](mailto:security@spryker.com).
+For additional support with this content, [contact our support](https://support.spryker.com/).
+If you found a new security vulnerability, contact us at [security@spryker.com](mailto:security@spryker.com).

-## Privilege escalation through the 'adding users to companies' function
+## Privilege escalation through the "adding users to companies" function

-Due to an access controls vulnerability in the `adding users to companies` function, it was possible for attackers with access to the vulnerable functionality of a company to create admin users to another company.
+Due to an access controls vulnerability in the "adding users to companies" function, it was possible for attackers with access to the vulnerable functionality of a company to create admin users to another company.

 ### Affected modules